Hazza3100/Discord-Twitch-Bot/README.md

 # ・How to use
-・Place token on line 9
+・Place token in coonfig

-・Change prefix to whatever you want on line 8
+・Change prefix to whatever you want in config

 # ・About